 5. Time Management

-A key business administration skill to possess!
-Max this skill by writing a list of all the tasks you need to do in a day, allocating a time value to each one.
+This is a must-have quality that most employers are looking for in job candidates!
+Maximize this skillset by writing a list of all the tasks you need to do in a day and allocating a time value to each.
 For example: sorting through and replying to all the morning emails: 60 minutes.
 Booking meeting rooms and food for today’s lunch meetings: 30 minutes.
 Once you’ve allocated a time value to each task, you’ll have a kind of ‘map’ of your day’s work.
 Then keep an eye on the clock and go through each task in turn.
 You should finish on time and even have a moment or two to spare!

 6. Problem Solving

-Problems do crop up from time to time.
-But if you can bring a solution to the problem, instead of just highlighting what’s wrong, then you’re well on the way to winning at this key skill.
+Go the extra mile and not only recognize a problem, but put forth a solution.
+Problems crop up from time to time, and if you can bring provide solution to the problem you’re well on your way to proving yourself a capable employee.
 For example, if an employee doesn’t turn up for work, don’t just tell the boss he or she is absent.
 Go into the meeting with a list of three other staff members whose availability you have already checked, and the boss will appreciate your resourcefulness.

 7. Supervising, Delegation & Team Working

 We might like to do everything ourselves, but this isn’t always possible.
 Follow the lead of great managers and learn to delegate.
-Allocate less skilled jobs to less experienced team members, and keep the challenging tasks for yourself or for people on the team who you know really can deliver.
+Allocate specific jobs to team members who you know are experienced and can get the job done.
 It’s also vital to know you can ask for help when you need it.
 Trying to do everything on your own can lead to a feeling of isolation, stress and panic — not qualities any employer wants to see in his or her team.

 8. Organizational skills

-This is up there with time management and problem-solving as a key business administrative skill.
-Max your organizational capacities by practising with your home life.
-Spend a day off organizing your house; making lists of things that need doing and labeling them in order of priority — such as cleaning, grocery shopping, bill paying, maintenance, etc. Once you’ve worked out how to improve your skills by practising on yourself, you can go into work ready to deploy these organizational skills to the benefit of your boss.
+Businesses need to stay organized to run as effectively as possible.
+Max your organizational capacities by practicing at home.
+Spend a day off organizing your house; making lists of things that need doing and labeling them in order of priority — such as cleaning, grocery shopping, bill paying, maintenance, etc. Once you’ve worked out how to improve your skills by practicing on yourself, you can go into work ready to deploy these organizational skills to the benefit of your boss.
 They will certainly be pleased!

 9. General Administrative Skills

 From filing and tidying to record-keeping and receipt management, there are lots of small skills needed to make you a brilliant administrator.
-Realise that all these tiny tasks add up to equal a job — a vital job at that, and you’ll be more motivated to work at improving your skills on a day to day basis.
+As a business administrator a lot of tasks will go into your day, you’ll be more motivated to work at improving your skills on a daily basis if you take things one at a time.

 10. Customer Service